javaGuruBY/rpaS7/english/readme.md

 1. What are Mike's plans for the summer?
-— Well, first he will stay with a friend in Italy, and then he is going to travel round France and Spain.
+— Well, first he’s going to stay with a friend in Italy, and then he is going to travel round France and Spain.

 2. — Here's my phone number. — Thanks.
 I will call you tomorrow morning.